y8tireu/TubeYou/README.md

-# Fork, Use, and Customize My Video App
+# How to Fork, Use, and Customize My Video App

 This document provides step-by-step instructions on how to fork the repository, use the application locally, and customize it to your liking.